MSc Economics and Strategy for Busines

 What is your fondest memory from your time at the Business School? / What do you miss most from your days at the Business School?

 It has been a fantastic opportunity to learn alongside a cohort of talented classmates from so many different backgrounds.
 I have made lifelong friends from around the world and we have shared some very special experiences as part of the programme that I will cherish forever.

 How has the Business School helped develop your career?

-My experience at the Business School has been invaluable for my career – the MSc Economics and Strategy Programme for Business has equipped me with a valuable set of tools and skills to analyze the business environment, understand the dynamics of various internal and external forces within a business and practical applications to create value where I work.
-Studying Energy Economics module and the consulting project in the summer term of the program has helped develop my skill set in the industry of my choice giving me an excellent background for the oil and gas industry management trainee scheme that I joined after completing the MSc Program at Imperial.
+My experience at the Business School has been invaluable for my career – the MSc Economics & Strategy Programme for Business has equipped me with a valuable set of tools and skills to analyse the business environment, understand the dynamics of various internal and external forces within a business and practical applications to create value where I work.
+Studying Energy Economics module and the consulting project in the summer term of the programme has helped develop my skill set in the industry of my choice giving me an excellent background for the oil and gas industry management trainee scheme that I joined after completing the programme at Imperial.

 How did you benefit from the services provided by the Business School’s Career and Professional Development Services Team?

 The Careers and Professional Development Service of ICBS played an integral role at every stage of my job search from helping me determine my target career sector to organising mock assessment centres.
 I did many specifically tailored workshops with the career advisors and had access to a wealth of resources to equip myself for the application and selection process.
 Also the Careers Service organised many guest lectures from senior executive from corporations such as BP, IBM, Google, Hermes and McKinsey – I found these to be extremely inspiring opportunities and made full use of these to learn about different aspects of their businesses and career paths.

 How do you stay connected with others from your Business School alumni network?